medkhabt/Language_diversity_common_crawler/README.md

 - there is some post-proceessing of the results of the testcat executable so i get the language abbreviation without the other parts of the result.

+- I had to change a file containing some constants before compiling the code of langlass language identification executable.

 ## Boilerplate
 - I used web2text lib, that uses scala, but i had to downgrade to a version scala 1.3.3 and also switch my java version to 8.